-- a.
-The hearing chairperson of the Student Affairs Committee shall read the complaint. - b.
-The designated official shall present the district's case. - c.
-The student shall present his or her defense. - d.
-The designated official shall present rebuttal evidence. - e.
-The designated official shall summarize and argue the district's case. - f.
-The student shall summarize and argue his or her case. - g.
-The designated official shall have an opportunity for rebuttal argument. - h.
-The decision shall be communicated to the student in writing within ten (10) working days of the hearing. - i.
+- 1. The hearing Chairperson shall read the complaint. - 2.
+The designated official shall present the district's case. - 3.
+The student shall present his or her defense. - 4.
+The designated official shall present rebuttal evidence. - 5.
+The designated official shall summarize and argue the district's case. - 6.
+The student shall summarize and argue his or her case. - 7.
+The designated official shall have an opportunity for rebuttal argument. - 8.
+The hearing committee, by majority vote, shall decide the issue of guilt or innocence and an appropriate penalty on the basis of the evidence presented at the hearing.
+The hearing committee may take the matter under advisement for up to three (3) business days before rendering a decision. - 9.
+The decision shall be communicated to the student in writing within ten (10) working days of the hearing. - 10.
 A recording of the hearing shall be made.
 The student may request a copy of the recording.
-A stenographic digest of the recording shall only be made, if needed for an appeal, and, on request, a student defendant shall be given a copy of the digest.
+A stenographic digest of the recording shall only be made if needed for an appeal, and, upon request, a student defendant shall be given a copy of the digest.
 A student defendant, along with his/her advisor, may listen to the tape recording and compare it to the digest.
 A student defendant may, at his or her own expense, have a stenographer present at the hearing to make a stenographic transcript of the hearing.